adaltas/node-nikita/docs/content/metadata/once.md

 })
 ```

-If a string or an array of strings, only the listed options will be compared:
+If a string or an array of strings, only the listed config will be compared:

 ```js
 require('nikita')